Analysis | On the phone with the real world, Trump hangs up

 What is clear is that his belief is rooted not in evidence but in emotion.
 So even on those rare occasions when he allows someone to push back against his claims, the effort to confront him with reality hits an impasse until the interaction is ended.

-In the case of Inskeep’s interview with Trump, published on Wednesday morning, the interaction ended when Trump simply terminated the call.
+In the case of Inskeep’s interview with Trump, published Wednesday morning, the interaction ended when Trump simply terminated the call.
 He and Inskeep had planned on a 15-minute conversation.
 It didn’t last that long.

-Inskeep, a denizen of reality, first broached the subject of the election by noting that Sen. Mike Rounds (R-S.D.) had rejected Trump’s claims that he won, spurring Trump in a statement to wonder if Rounds was “crazy or just stupid.”
+Inskeep, a denizen of reality, first broached the subject of the election by noting that Sen. Mike Rounds (R-S.D.) had rejected Trump’s claims that he won, spurring Trump in a statement to wonder whether Rounds was “crazy or just stupid.”
 When Trump defended his position by mentioning the vote result in Arizona, Inskeep pointed out that the partisan review of ballots in that state’s Maricopa County had not changed the actual result.

 To a rational person, this is damning: Trump’s allies pushed for an “audit,” got one, and Trump still lost.
 How can you rebut that?
 But the point of the audit, as I’ve written, was always to codify doubt.
-The audit accomplished what it was intended to accomplish: give Trump and his allies something full of “questions” to which he could point as evidence that something sketchy happened.
+The audit accomplished what it was intended to accomplish: Give Trump and his allies something full of “questions” to which he could point as evidence that something sketchy happened.
 Which is exactly what Trump did with Inskeep.
 (Last week, incidentally, Maricopa County dutifully rebutted all of those questions, answering each irrationality with a rational response.
 I suspect it won’t change much.)

 This pattern repeated a few times.
 Inskeep would offer a rational, accurate, indisputable point about the election results, and Trump — uninterested in rationality or accuracy but very interested in disputes — would wave them away.